cisnlp/code-specific-neurons/README.md

-## Method 1: Interpreting latent embeddings
+## Code-logit-lens

-For this method, we use the [logit lens](https://www.lesswrong.com/posts/AcKRB8wDpdaN6v6ru/interpreting-gpt-the-logit-lens).
+To interpret latent embeddings, we use the [logit lens](https://www.lesswrong.com/posts/AcKRB8wDpdaN6v6ru/interpreting-gpt-the-logit-lens).

-#### Code Keywords and Builtins
+#### Code Keywords and Built-ins

-We included keywords and builtins for different programming languages in the [code-logit-lens/keywords](code-logit-lens/keywords).
-Builtins include: primitive types, macros, modules, collections, containers, and builtin functions, excluding keywords.
+We included keywords and built-ins for different programming languages in the [datasets/keywords](datasets/keywords).
+Built-ins include: primitive types, macros, modules, collections, containers, and built-in functions, excluding keywords.

-## Method 2: Cross-lingual alignment

-## Method 3: Language-specific neurons
+## Code-MEXA
+To calculate cross-lingual alignment between programming languages, we use MEXA.

+## Code-LAPE

+To calculate language-specific neurons, we use LAPE.